VO2 MAX: What is it and how can you improve it?

-The Cooper test is not accurate for everyone especially those with particularly good economy of motion.
-It is also far less accurate for those who participate in other sports such as swimming or cycling.
+The Cooper test is not accurate for everyone, especially those with particularly good running efficiency.
+It’s also far less accurate for those who participate in other sports such as swimming or cycling.

 For me this tended to overestimate my VO2max predicting it to be 87ml/kg/min ([197/34]*15 = 86.9) however it is more applicable across multiple sports than the cooper test.

 The Balke Test was originally proposed by Bruno Balke (Balke, B. 1963) and involved running on a track for 15mins.
 VO2 max is then calculated by the following:

 This formula was then modified by Frank Horwill (Horwill F, 1991) so:

 VO2max = (0.172*(distance in metres/15 – 133)) +33.3.